 At home, you can apply a warm compress on the teats to ease the pain and provide comfort for your dog.
 Less severe cases of mastitis could have the puppies nursing, which can aid in unblocking the clogged milk ducts simply by nursing.
 If your dog’s mastitis is not terribly painful or severe, you might be able to express some milk on your own to offer your nursing mama dog some relief.
 Be sure to watch your dog as you express milk.
-She will let you know if it is comforting and relieving or too painful to handle.
+She will let you know if it is comforting and relieving, or too painful to handle.

 If your dog is not nursing or is a male dog, mastitis is possible, though more common in nursing mothers.
 If you are feeling swelling or lumps in a dog who is not nursing, you should talk with your veterinarian.
 Some of these cases could be mammary tumors.
-Get answers from an in-house veterinarianhere about mammary gland tumors.

 How is Mastitis Similar in Dogs and Humans?

 All mammals with mammary glands could contract mastitis.
 In most cases, bacteria from a baby’s mouth travels into the mammary gland, causing pain and plugged milk ducts.
 These bacteria could travel into the bloodstream, causing serious trouble for any mammal.
-Less severe cases are cleared up with antibiotics while pain can be managed with warm compresses and expressing clogged milk.
+Less severe cases are cleared up with antibiotics, while pain can be managed with warm compresses and expressing clogged milk.
 The pain and symptoms are similar.

 Clogged milk ducts

-Redness on affected area
+Redness of affected area

-Strider, or red streaks across skin
+Red streaks across skin

 Nursing is painful